MORE THAN COMMANDMENTS

 Have you ever wondered why the Ten Commandments repeatedly say, "Thou Shalt Not"?

-The difference in meaning is plain although we tend to gloss over it as if it were merely a rhetorical flourish.
-The difference is that "shall" is a word that indicates what will be in the future.
-The Hebrew uses the imperfect tense, which expresses a continuous action, so that the words might be translated, "you do not kill, you do not steal, you do not covet", which sounds like the description of a person.
+Now, as to the other true meaning, it is given by the use of the word "shall", which indicates what will be in the future.
+The Hebrew uses the imperfect tense, which expresses a continuous action, so that the words might be translated, "you do not kill, you do not steal, you do not covet", which sound like descriptors rather than commandments.
 The Greek Septuagint simply uses the future tense, which also makes the commandment sound like the description of a person yet to be born.
-Something that "shall be," as the Greek, or is a continuous reality as the Hebrew, cannot be disobeyed or avoided: it is a statement of fact.
+Something that "shall be," as the Greek, or is a continuous reality as the Hebrew, cannot be disobeyed or avoided: it is a statement of fact about someone or -ones.
+The implication here is that there WAS, IS, and SHALL BE One who fulfills all that is commanded, and in fact the Commandments are not as much commandments to Him as they are descriptors of Him.

 "For Christ is the end of the Law for righteousness to every one that believeth."
 Rom 10:4

-So, it is wonderful to note that an ancient Israelite could have read the Ten Commandments and understood that they promise and describe Messiah.
-And now for us who believe in Him who has come, who died for sinners and rose again to save us, these same commandments promise our sinless perfection and eternal life in Him.
+So, an ancient Israelite could have read the Commandments and understood that they promise and describe Messiah--and furthermore that they predict that somehow through Messiah, all Israel will be justified and perfected.
+It was always there, written in the text.
+And now for us who believe in He who has come, died for sinners and risen again for our salvation, we understand how that justification has been accomplished and patiently await our sinless perfection and glorification, having eternal life in Him.

 "And the people stood beholding.
 And the rulers also with them derided him, saying, He saved others; let him save himself, if he be Christ, the chosen of God."
 Luke 23:35